-With this week marking the beginning of Men’s Health Week, an annual event focusing on improving the wellbeing of Aussies, the psychologist is encouraging men to incorporate mental fitness into their routines.
+With that in mind, the psychologist is encouraging men to incorporate mental fitness into their routines.
 By adding simple, daily processes into your regime, you can help stay on top of your mental health, whether you feel you are struggling or not.
 It can be as simple as ensuring you’re taking time in nature without your phone, getting enough sleep, actively tuning in to the things are going well or regularly practising short, mindfulness meditations.

 “There is a big misconception that taking a proactive approach to caring for your mental health is a time-consuming task, but it doesn’t have to be,” Hines says.
 “Recognising the importance of proactively supporting our mental health and committing to simple actions as part of our daily routine can be a great way to break the ‘busy’ mentality.
 We all spend so much time in ‘doing-mode’.
 Mindfulness provides an opportunity to simply be.”